Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Preliminaries

 \subsection{Outsourced setting}

 Our contribution focuses on an ``\emph{outsourced}'' computation setup (popular in recent PPML works \cite{hegde_sok_2021,mohassel_secureml_2017,wagh_securenn_2019,wagh_falcon_2021}): each data owner shares their secret data with a group of computation servers.
-These servers build a secret-shared matrix $\share{X}$ containing all data owners' inputs (e.g., one row per data owner\footnote{This is sometimes referred to as ``horizontal'' data partitioning in PPML literature.}) and perform secure computations on this matrix.
-For example, the servers can execute a protocol to train an ML model $\share{\theta}$ on the dataset $X$, as in Figure \ref{fig:outsourced_training}.
+These servers build a secret-shared matrix $\share{X}$ containing all data owners' inputs; e.g., one row per data owner -- referred to as ``horizontal'' data partitioning in PPML literature.
+Then, they can perform secure computations on this matrix.
+For example, the servers can execute a protocol to train an ML model $\share{\theta}$ on the dataset $X$.
 In this setting, the data owners share their secret data and disconnect.
-Outsourced protocols supports an arbitrary number of data owners because it separates input parties (i.e., data owners) from computation parties.
+Outsourced protocols support an arbitrary number of data owners because they separate input parties (i.e., data owners) from computation parties.

 Contrary to many PPML works that support a two-party \cite{mohassel_secureml_2017,hegde_sok_2021} or three-party \cite{wagh_securenn_2019,wagh_falcon_2021} outsourced setups, our work support an unbounded number of computation parties.
 Nevertheless, secret-sharing protocols induce a quadratic communication cost in the number of parties.
 This quadratic cost makes outsourcing necessary to support thousands of data owners like in ML applications.